r5embed/r5embed/README.md

 [NIST LWC](https://csrc.nist.gov/projects/lightweight-cryptography)
 candidate -- specifically designed to support post-quantum cryptography.

-**nb.** SNEIK is currently being upgraded from version 1.0 to 1.1.
-The new version will be released before end of June 2019.
-However we note that the modification is very is minor and will have minimal impact on performance and implementation footprint metrics.
+**nb.** We now support SNEIK v1.1, which is a minor tweak on the original SNEIK proposal to the NIST LWC competition.

 ### Compiling "natively"